horsepunchkid/flickrdownload/README.md

 ## Screenshots

-Screenshots are available in the [screenshots/](screenshots) directory.
+Screenshots are available in the [screenshots](screenshots) directory.

 ## Binaries

-- A precompiled version of FlickrDownload is available in the [binaries/](binaries/) directory for those wishing to not compile from source themselves.
+A precompiled version of FlickrDownload is available in the [binaries](binaries) directory for those wishing to not compile from source themselves.

 ## How to run